Skip to content

 net_strict Forced by QLSM.
 Ignored.
 QLSM always injects 1.

 qlx_redisPassword Forced by QLSM.
 Ignored.
-QLSM injects the backend Redis password.
+QLSM injects the backend Redis password (self-host only).

 qlx_redisDatabase Derived from the instance port.
 Ignored.
 QLSM injects port - 27959.